 Definition of “supervisor”

 “[A]n employee is a ‘supervisor’ for purposes of vicarious liability under Title VII if he or she is empowered by the employer to take tangible employment actions against the victim....”
 Vance v.
-Ball State Univ., 133 S. Ct.
-2434, 2439 (2013).
+Ball State Univ., 570 U.S. 421, 424 (2013).
 See also Moody, 870 F.3d at 217 (“[T]he record here supports the conclusion that Marshall was Moody’s supervisor because (a) the Board empowered him as the custodial foreman to select from the list of substitute custodians who could actually work at New York Avenue School; … (b) the Board conceded that while Moody was on school premises, Marshall served in a supervisory role; (c) the record identifies no other person who was present full time or even sporadically on the school’s premises, or anywhere for that matter, who served as Moody’s supervisor; and (d) since Moody’s primary benefit from her employment was hourly compensation, and since Marshall controlled 70% of her hours, his decision to assign or withhold hours significantly affected her pay.”).

 5.1.4 Elements of a Title VII Action — Harassment — Hostile Work Environment — Tangible Employment Action